1. Mouse & keyboard: Keyboard Connectors

 and converts into 12-Volt, 5-Volt, and 3.3-Volt DC power.

 Reputed Computer Manufacturers:

-Home or home office, small/large businesses, educational institutes, healthcare, etc.
+Home or home office, small/large businesses, educational institutes,

 Retail Stores for Computers and Accessories: